How Does Hot Weather Affect Your Car?

 cash-for-scrap-cars

-Summer is finally here, and while many of us look forward to the hot weather that BC brings, some of us are dreading it.
+Summer in British Columbia is finally here!
+And while many of us look forward to the hot weather that BC brings, some of us are dreading it.
 Why?
-Because if you’re driving an older vehicle, or one with a high number of kilometres, you may be at higher risk for a breakdown during the summer months.
+Because how the hot weather affects your car can be nerve racking when you’re driving an older vehicle.
+Moreover, if your car has a high number of kilometres on it, it may also be at risk for a breakdown this summer simply because of extreme heat exposure.

-So many things can happen to an older vehicle when the temperature rises, and the Lower Mainland is notorious for having 40 degrees Celsius + temperatures.
-Combine that with thick smoke brought in through the valley from forest fires, and you have a recipe for something to clog, overheat, or simply seize.
+So many things can happen to an older vehicle when the temperature rises.
+The Lower Mainland is notorious for having 40 degrees Celsius + temperatures every summer.
+Combine that with thick smoke brought in by any of our constant forest fires, and you have a recipe for something to clog, overheat, or simply seize.

-This blogpost describes some of the hot weather car issues you might encounter over the course of the summer.
-And if you do encounter these problems, and if it results in catastrophic repairs needed, More Cash For Scrap will be happy to buy your scrap car for MORE cash than anyone in Metro Vancouver, the Fraser Valley, or Vancouver Island.
+This blog post describes some of the hot weather car issues you might encounter over the course of the summer.
+And if you do encounter these problem and need reliable and professional scrap car removal services, More Cash For Scrap can help.
+We will be happy to buy your scrap car for MORE cash than anyone in Metro Vancouver and the Fraser Valley, no matter what mechanical issues it may have!

 One of the most common problems vehicle owners incur during the hot summer weather is a breakdown due to their vehicle overheating.
 No matter how much we maintain our car, and check our fluids, something unexpected can always happen.
 An unexpected leak, a malfunctioning component, or damage caused to engine parts after an accident that goes unseen.